 - $13,500,000 verdict for a client who suffered a brain injury

 - $5,200,000 settlement for a client who suffered a brain injury

 - $1,700,000 verdict for a client who suffered an ankle injury

 - $1,250,000 settlement for a wrongful death/ DUI case

 - $1,000,000 settlement for a rideshare auto accident case

-While each case is unique and past results are no guarantee of future outcomes, rest assured that the dedicated personal injury team at Gomez Trial Attorneys is committed to obtaining the best result possible for each and every client.
+While each case is unique and past results are no guarantee of future outcomes, rest assured that the dedicated personal injury team at The Gomez Law Firm is committed to obtaining the best result possible for each and every client.

 The Most Common Causes of Car Accidents